michalkmet/xp-unscrambled-eggs/NOTES.md

 - ✅ TODO User stories
 - ✅ TODO UAT1.1: User can pass in no input, it should throw an exception
 - ✅ TODO UAT1.2: User can pass in empty string, it should return empty string
+- ✅ TODO UAT1.3: User can pass in number, it should throw an exception